JakubMifek/SelectTransform/README.md

 # SelectTransform

 This project is based upon https://github.com/SelectTransform/st.js but differs in implementation, functionality and robustness.

+Please see tests for more information on usage.